 CACFP At-risk Afterschool Meals supports youth enrichment programs and keeps kids fueled for successSEE HOW THIS PROGRAM CHANGES LIVES

 When school lets out, kids don't have access to school meals.
-What happens?Learn more
+What happens?SUMMER HUNGER

-The No Kid Hungry Virginia campaign is the product of a public-private partnership that includes the First Lady of Virginia Dorothy McAuliffe, the Virginia Department of Health, the Virginia Department of Education, and several corporate partners.
+The No Kid Hungry Virginia campaign is the product of a public-private partnership that includes the First Lady of Virginia, Dorothy McAuliffe, the Virginia Department of Health, the Virginia Department of Education, and several corporate partners.
 Together, we work to end childhood hunger in the Commonwealth.

 When the No Kid Hungry Virginia campaign launched in 2011, more than 321,000 children in the state were at risk of hunger, or food insecure.
 Today, nearly 17 percent of children in Virginia face food insecurity.
 The work of the No Kid Hungry Virginia campaign continues to improve access to nutritious food programs.

-No Kid Hungry Virginia, Share Our Strength and First Lady Dorothy McAuliffe work to support the Virginia 365 Project to End Childhood Hunger.
+No Kid Hungry Virginia, Share Our Strength, and First Lady Dorothy McAuliffe work to support the Virginia 365 Project to End Childhood Hunger.